DonnieTD/Liminal/ReadMe.md

 The AST represents the terrain the program will traverse.

 Primary artifact:
-- AST (arena-owned, stable node IDs)
+- ASTProgram (arena-owned, stable node IDs)

 ---